bilgino/angularforddd/README.md

 An important consideration when modeling a server-side bounded context is that it doesn't require a fully integrated uniform interface according to RESTful practices.
 Since a bounded context represents a collection of associated aggregates, it's sufficient to couple the bounded context to the root URL (entry point):
 `/BoundedContextA/*API`; `/BoundedContextB/*API`.
-We still can use arbitrary REST URIs such as `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the presentation layer is agnostic of other layers.
+We still can use arbitrary REST URIs such as `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the presentation layer is agnostic of other layers underneath.
 A bounded context can be assigned either to an entire page or to page segments.

 Interaction between the bounded context pattern and domain modules: